-The 2015 brood were incubated on a combination of well water and river water before being transferred to intermediate concrete raceways and then transferred to the concrete holding ponds for final acclimation before release into the Columbia River in June 2016.
-The egg takes for the 2015 brood were distributed into twelve batches associated with the dates in which fish were spawned.
-The twelfth egg take (December 7) included only one presumed natural origin female and the eggs were given to PNNL.
-The number of acclimation days ranged from 119 for the later egg takes to 140 for the earlier egg takes (Table 15).
+The 2016 brood were incubated on a combination of well and river water before being transferred to intermediate concrete raceways and then transferred to the concrete holding ponds for final acclimation before release into the Columbia River in late May and June 2017.
+The egg-takes for the 2016 brood were distributed into eleven batches associated with the dates in which fish were spawned.
+The number of acclimation days ranged from 97 for the later egg-takes to 116 for the earlier egg-takes (Table 14).

-Table 15Number of days fall Chinook salmon fry were reared at Priest Rapids Hatchery prior to release, Brood Year 2015
+Table 14 Number of days fall Chinook salmon fry were reared at Priest Rapids Hatchery prior to release, Brood Year 2016.